fvictorio/evm-puzzles/Walkthrough.md

 ?
 Enter the calldata:
 ```

-This one might look more daunting but it is actually pretty simple.
+This one might look more daunting, but it is actually pretty simple.
 First we see a very similar `CALLDATASIZE PUSH1 00 DUP1 CALLDATACOPY CALLDATASIZE PUSH1 00 PUSH1 00 CREATE` which, just like the previous puzzle, creates a new contract from the calldata that you pass in and returns the deployment address.
 So right from the start, we know that we will have to enter calldata with bytecode for a contract to solve the puzzle.
-Lets take a quick mental note of what the stack looks like at this point.
+Let's take a quick mental note of what the stack looks like at this point.
 Since the `CREATE` instruction consumes the top three stack values and pushes the address that the account was deployed to, our stack now looks like this.

 ```js